3 Reasons You Are Ashamed to Say, “I Want to Sell My Business”

 Billions.
 It seems that’s the new fantasy base.
 Millions isn’t enough anymore.

-We build.
-We grow.
-We strive for the next level.
+We build, and grow and strive for the next level.
 We want the jackpot.
 The whole thing.
 The big payoff.
 All of it.
 Freedom.
 Complete autonomy.
 Everything we could want or have.

 More.
 It has to be more.
 This isn’t enough.